auriq/essentia_docs/source/tutorial/dataprocessingtutorials/logcnv.rst

 Parsing Apache Logs
 ===================

-``logcnv`` is similar to ``aq_pp`` in that it defines the column spec using type:name notation, except here we add a new option 'sep' which specifies the substring that separates a given column from the one next to it.
+For singly-delimited files, ``aq_pp`` defines the column specification using type:name notation.
+To allow more complex format conversion such as we have here, we make use of the additional option 'sep' which specifies the substring that separates a given column from the one next to it.
 The apache log for example can be parsed using::

-  logcnv -f,eok apache.log -d ip:ip sep:' ' s:rlog sep:' ' \
+  aq_pp -f,eok apache.log -d ip:ip sep:' ' s:rlog sep:' ' \
-  s:rusr sep:' [' i,tim:time sep:'] "' s,clf:req_line1 sep:' ' s,clf:req_line2 sep:' ' s,clf:req_line3 \
+  s:rusr sep:' [' s:time_s sep:'] "' s,clf:req_line1 sep:' ' s,clf:req_line2 sep:' ' s,clf:req_line3 \
   sep:'" ' i:res_status sep:' ' i:res_size sep:' "' \
-  s,clf:referrer sep:'" "' s,clf:user_agent sep:'"'
+  s,clf:referrer sep:'" "' s,clf:user_agent sep:'"' -eval i:time 'DateToTime(time_s, \"d.b.Y.H.M.S.z\")'

-As in other AQ tools, attributes are used to augment the processing.
-Here, we use the 'tim' attribute with the column 'time'.
-This attribute parses the date and time from this column into a POSIX time, i.e. the number of seconds since January 1st, 1970.
+As in other AQ tools, evaluation functions can be used to augment the processing.
+Here, we use the ``DateToTime(...)`` function on the column 'time_s'.
+This attribute parses the date and time from this string column into an integer POSIX time, i.e. the number of seconds since January 1st, 1970.

-Similar to ``aq_pp`` you can specify the columns to output using the ``-c`` option and a list of column names.
+Additionally, in ``aq_pp`` you can specify the columns to output using the ``-c`` option and a list of column names.

 You can limit which columns are output in the final result by using the '-c' option. i.e. run::